PunderfulThymes/girotex_knitting_machine/README.md

-# girotex_knitting_machine
+# Project details
 A compilation of maintenance and restoration information of a 1950s/60s residential knitting machine.

 This is going to be a collection of maintenance and restoration information for an antique Girotex-Handstrickapparat knitting machine.
 I inherited this machine from my grandmother with minimal rusting, but many stuck and dirty pieces.